 - A. One Dwelling Per Lot.
 More than one dwelling on a lot is prohibited unless specifically authorized by other provisions of this Zoning Bylaw. - B. Change in Lot that Results in Noncompliance.
 No conforming lot may be changed to make it nonconforming. - C. Lot Shape Factor.
 No lot shall be created so as to be so irregularly shaped or extended that it has a "Shape Factor" in excess of twenty-two.
 Shape Factor equals the square of the lot perimeter divided by the lot area.
 That portion of the lot in excess of the required lot area may be excluded from the computation of the Shape Factor using an imaginary lot line, provided that the entire required frontage is included in the portion used for the calculation. - D. Buildable Lot.
-No dwelling may be erected on any lot unless at least 50 percent of the required minimum lot area for the district is contiguous upland.
+No structure may be erected on any lot that does not include contiguous upland area of at least 50 percent of the required minimum lot area for the zoning district.
 The upland shall be land that is not subject to protection under the Wetlands Protection Act, G.L. c.
 131, § 40.
 The upland shall not include wetland replication areas that may be required by the Conservation Commission.